 As self-employed you can also get legal advice and assistance through CA Legal Support.

 CA helps you develop yourself and your business.

 We are your partner - also when you are self-employed or a freelancer.
 Actually, a large part of our members are freelancers or self-employed working as advisors or consultants.

 As a CA member, you can use our competent career and insurance consultants who specialise in the needs and challenges you face as self-employed or as a freelancer.

 You can also make use of a wide range of membership offers and opportunities that make your life as self-employed easier.

 Less time on legal issues, more time on your business

 As a business owner, you are wearing many different hats.
-Together with CA Legal Desk, we have gathered the most important legal guides, templates and links that are useful to you as self-employed, an entrepreneur or a freelancer.
+Together with CA Legal Support, we have gathered the most important legal guides, templates and links that are useful to you as self-employed, an entrepreneur or a freelancer.